|

 Kamae

-There are 5 basic kamae used in kendo kata, 6 if you count both jodan
+There are 5 basic kamae used in kendo kata, 6 if you count the two jodan

 forms separately.
 Unless otherwise specified,